Historical Timeline of Karmanos Cancer Institute

 1978

-• The Cancer Center of Metropolitan Detroit is awarded comprehensive status by the National Cancer Institute.
+• The Cancer Center of Metropolitan Detroit was awarded comprehensive status by the National Cancer Institute, the first in Metro Detroit.

-• Wayne State University’s School of Medicine researcher Dr. Norman Nigro documents the link between dietary fiber and fat in the prevention of colon cancer.
+• Wayne State University’s School of Medicine researcher Norman Nigro, M.D., documents the link between dietary fiber and fat in the prevention of colon cancer.

 1979